procrastinate-org/procrastinate/docs/howto/connector.rst

-Create your job store, and connect to a PostgreSQL database
+Create your connector, and connect to a PostgreSQL database
 -----------------------------------------------------------

 There are three ways you can specify the connection parameters: